 Lancaster Architects Among First Signing up to RIBA Climate Challenge

-Our Director and RIBA National Councillor Richard Wooldridge said: “When we first heard about this initiative it sounded a daunting challenge.
+Our director and RIBA National Councillor, Richard Wooldridge, said: “When we first heard about this initiative it sounded a daunting challenge.
 However, research on a number of our finished projects shows we’re already meeting carbon standards for some of the targets in the Climate Challenge.
 On a practical level, this new initiative will assist HPA in advising clients on the growing number of dynamic options we have to improve the performance and reduce operational costs of their buildings.”

-With an expanding portfolio of completed projects already meeting the targets within the RIBA Climate Challenge, we are also introducing post occupancy evaluation measures such as monitoring energy use and user comfort.
+With an expanding portfolio of completed projects already meeting targets within the RIBA Climate Challenge, we are also introducing post occupancy evaluation measures, such as monitoring energy use and user comfort.
 The practice has a proven track record in retro-fitting, with a recent project upgrading a rural Victorian detached house from an ‘F’ to a ‘B’ rated EPC.

 To explore HPA’s sustainability sectors and expertise, click here.